kubernetes/kubernetes/docs/load_balancer.md

 The error codes & messages (in the case of port conflicts, out-of-range ports or port-exhaustion) will be analogous to the equivalent IP address errors.

-Advanced-clouds (e.g. GCE) may support load-balancing without requiring a public port assignment.
+Advanced clouds (e.g. GCE) may support load-balancing without requiring a public port assignment.
-If the visibility is loadbalancer, a hostPort is not guaranteed to be assigned, and even if one is assigned it is not guaranteed to be reachable (k8s should ideally configure firewall rules to prevent load-balancer bypass).
+If the visibility is _loadbalancer_, a hostPort is not guaranteed to be assigned, and even if one is assigned it is not guaranteed to be reachable (k8s should ideally configure firewall rules to prevent load-balancer bypass).

 ## New flags